mafintosh/conversation-stream/README.md

 }).listen(9000);
 ```

-Since the server is a tcp server we just need to create a tcp socket and pipe our request to that.
+To make a request to the server we need to create a socket to the server and pipe our request to that.

 ``` js
 var socket = net.connect(9000);